anaclumos/extracranial/posts/2022-09-14-brane/en.md

 Based on backgrounds 1 and 2, we would need to provide a more persuasive and prettier permission request when we execute the above code, based on the Web Standards.

-## 🌐 Problem 1.
+## 🌐 Issue 1.
 But Isn't That the Browser's Job?

 Yes, displaying such a request screen falls under the browser's responsibility.
 Therefore, we will meet the above permission request if we call the Geolocation API inside a Web View (specifically, WKWebView for iOS).